nephi-dev/Asciify-Videos/README.md

 # How to
 To use, put all the files in a folder and then run "master.py" file
-after that paste your file path into the terminal and press enten
+after that paste your file path into the terminal and press enter
 then wait to the video to "asciified"

 # Requirements